-Formerly known as Harold J. Toso Pavilion, a two-year reconstruction effort from April 2000 to June 2002 has transformed Leavey into a one-of-a-kind facility for more than 300 Bronco student-athletes.
-Its capacity is 4,500.
-The two phases of construction totaled almost $26 million and included a new roof surrounded by spectacular 23-foot glass walls, a new floor, new bleachers and a new suspended scoreboard during the first phase, while the second phase was highlighted by a complete reconstruction of the east side of the building, creating athletic department offices, a weight room, an academic center, team rooms, a video control room, new upper level seating and a suite that overlooks the court-a 43,000-square-foot addition spanning four stories of the University’s 28-year-old sports complex.
-A third phase to complete the west side is currently in planning stages.
-The arena officially opened for men’s basketball competition in front of a packed house against Fresno State on Dec.
+Formerly known as Harold J. Toso Pavilion, a two-year reconstruction effort from April 2000 to June 2002 transformed Leavey, which has a capacity of 4,700, into a one-of-a-kind facility for more than 400 Bronco student-athletes.
+The two phases of construction totaled almost $26 million and included a new roof surrounded by spectacular 23-foot glass walls, a new floor, new bleachers and a new suspended scoreboard during the first phase.
+The second phase was highlighted by a complete reconstruction of the east side of the building, creating athletic department offices, a weight room, an academic center, team rooms, a video control room, new upper level seating and a suite that overlooks the court-a 43,000-square-foot addition spanning four stories of the University’s 28-year-old sports complex.
+The arena officially opened for men’s basketball competition in front of a packed house against Fresno State University on Dec.
 13, 2000.
 The women’s basketball team played their first game in the new arena on Dec.
 27, 2000 against the University of Maryland.

 The SCU women’s basketball team’s first-round WNIT game on March 16, 2001 was the last intercollegiate sporting event held under the dome.
-The World Kendo Championship was the last event in the arena, March 24-26.
+The World Kendo Championship, held March 24-26, 2001, was the last event in the arena.